Teus Mansion

 President Rodrigo R. Duterte

-Rodrigo Roa Duterte is the first from Mindanao to be elected to the Philippine Presidency.
-His administration focused on the development of public infrastructure and enforcement of law and order.
-Despite criticisms on his anti-drug campaign and management of the COVID-19 pandemic, Duterte continued to enjoy high trust and approval ratings until the end of his term.
+Rodrigo Roa Duterte became the first president of the Philippines to hail from Mindanao, marking a significant milestone in the nation's history.
+His administration prioritized the development of public infrastructure and the enforcement of law and order.
+Despite facing criticism over his administration’s anti-drug campaign and response to the COVID-19 pandemic, President Duterte maintained high trust and approval ratings throughout his term, reflecting continued public support for his leadership.

 President Benigno S. Aquino III

-Aquino served as the representative of the second district of Tarlac and was subsequently elected to the Senate in 2007.
-After his mother passed away in August 2009, Aquino decided to run for the Presidency on a platform of government based on transformational leadership.
-In May 2010, he was elected as the 15th President of the country.
-It was during his time when the K-12 program was implemented.
+Benigno S. Aquino III began his public service as the representative of the second district of Tarlac before being elected to the Senate in 2007.
+Following the passing of his mother, former President Corazon Aquino, in August 2009, he announced his candidacy for the presidency, running on a platform of transformational leadership and good governance.
+In May 2010, he was elected as the 15th President of the Philippines.
+His administration is notably credited with the implementation of the K-12 education reform program.

 President Rodrigo R. Duterte

-Rodrigo Roa Duterte is the first from Mindanao to be elected to the Philippine Presidency.
-His administration focused on the development of public infrastructure and enforcement of law and order.
-Despite criticisms on his anti-drug campaign and management of the COVID-19 pandemic, Duterte continued to enjoy high trust and approval ratings until the end of his term.
+Rodrigo Roa Duterte became the first president of the Philippines to hail from Mindanao, marking a significant milestone in the nation's history.
+His administration prioritized the development of public infrastructure and the enforcement of law and order.
+Despite facing criticism over his administration’s anti-drug campaign and response to the COVID-19 pandemic, President Duterte maintained high trust and approval ratings throughout his term, reflecting continued public support for his leadership.

 First Ladies

-The portraits of the First Ladies were commissioned by the Cabinet Ladies Foundation in 2000 through renowned artist Lulu Coching-Rodriguez.
+In recognition of their important role, the portraits of the First Ladies were commissioned by the Cabinet Ladies Foundation in 2000 and beautifully rendered by renowned artist Lulu Coching-Rodriguez.

-The portraits of the First Ladies were commissioned by the Cabinet Ladies Foundation in 2000 through renowned artist Lulu Coching-Rodriguez.
+In recognition of their important role, the portraits of the First Ladies were commissioned by the Cabinet Ladies Foundation in 2000 and beautifully rendered by renowned artist Lulu Coching-Rodriguez.

 How to get there